LukeShortCloud/website-lukeshort_cloud/content/resume/_index.md

 - [Contact me](/#contact)
 - LinkedIn: https://www.linkedin.com/in/luke-short-cloud

-I focus on showcasing potential stakeholders the value of integrating Kubernetes and DevOps best practices for their organizations.
-By identifying their needs in the industry, I help guide them towards cloud-native solutions that will allow them to make money, save money, and reduce risk.

 # Work Experience

+- **Playtron - 2023 to Present**
+    - **Director of Linux Engineering**
+        - Creator of PlaytronOS.
+        - Leading research and development of open source technologies.
+        - Community liaison.
+        - Making next generation gaming experiences a reality.
-- **VMware - 2021 to Current**
+- **VMware - 2021 to 2022**
     - **Kubernetes Sales Engineer, Advisory**
         - Identifying stakeholders’ financial and technical challenges through on-going discovery sessions.
         - Challenging stakeholders to think differently about their problems and the value our solutions provide.